 “We need to think about changing paradigms,” says McCollum.
 “We cannot just offer a class or textbook that tells you how to overcome the challenges that exist in our current educational systems as they are designed.
 We want students to question why things are the way they are.
 We want them to have the tools, so they can push back when something looks unjust.”

 Dr. Peitzu Tsai co-published "Voice-related Experiences of Nonbinary Individuals" in the Journal of Voice with CDS alumni Grace Shefcik, who also received the SJSU Outstanding Thesis Award for the 2020-2021 academic year.

-Watch CDS faculty Dr. Lyle Lustigman and Dr. Nidhi Mahendra present their research related to childhood language development, and the Spartan Aphasia Research Clinic at the Spring 2021 LCOE Faculty Research Symposium.
+Watch CDS faculty Dr. Nidhi Mahendra present her research related to the Spartan Aphasia Research Clinic at the Spring 2021 LCOE Faculty Research Symposium.